Stochastic Approximation for Risk-aware Markov Decision Processes: Proofs of main results

-for all $(s,\,a)\in\mathbb{K}$, where $Y_{t}^{\tau_{m},\tau_{m}}(s,\,a)=D_{m},\,\forall t\leq T$.
-The process (\ref{Process W-1}) is the recursion for the unbiased error terms $\zeta_{t+1}^{n}(s,\,a)$, while the process (\ref{Process Y-1}) is the recursion for the biased error terms (e.g. the sum of the $Q$-value approximation errors and the duality gaps from the risk estimation).
-The following Lemma \ref{Lemma 5.5-2} which appears in \cite{Bertsekas1996} and \cite[Lemma 9]{Even-Dar2004} shows that the $Q$-value estimation error at each iteration is almost surely upper bounded by the aggregation of the process (\ref{Process Y-1}) and the absolute value of the process (\ref{Process W-1}). \begin{lem} Given the two stochastic processes (\ref{Process W-1}) and (\ref{Process Y-1}), and the update rule (\ref{Update}),
+for all $(s,\,a)\in\mathbb{K}$, where $Y_{t}^{\tau_{m},\tau_{m}}(s,\,a)=D_{m},$ for all $t\leq T$.
+The process (\ref{Process W-1}) is a recursion for the unbiased error terms $\zeta(s,\,a)$, while the process (\ref{Process Y-1}) is a recursion for the biased error terms (e.g. the sum of the $Q$-value approximation errors and the duality gaps from the risk estimation).
+The following Lemma \ref{Lemma 5.5-2} which appears in \cite{Bertsekas1996} and \cite[Lemma 9]{Even-Dar2004} shows that the almost sure lower and upper bounds for $Q$-value estimation error at each iteration by the process (\ref{Process Y-1}) and (\ref{Process W-1}). \begin{lem} Given the stochastic processes (\ref{Process W-1}) and (\ref{Process Y-1}), and the update rule (\ref{Update}),

 holds for all $t\leq T,\,\tau_{m}\leq n\leq N$, and $(s,\,a)\in\mathbb{K}$. \end{lem}